MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 ## Enhanced data-level encryption protection

 Defender for Cloud Apps integration with Microsoft Purview Information Protection enables an added level of protection by automatically encrypting files.
-When Microsoft Purview Information Protection encrypts files, applications that support Microsoft Purview Information Protection like Office 365, know how to open the files and honors permissions set in the sensitivity labels.
+When Microsoft Purview Information Protection encrypts files, applications that support Microsoft Purview Information Protection like Microsoft 365, know how to open the files and honors permissions set in the sensitivity labels.
 Use labels to apply specific protection rules.
 For example, set a file that can be opened but not shared, printed, forwarded, or edited.

 This strong level of protection travels with the file.
 The file is still protected if you send the file, copy it, or store it in your online storage app.
 If one of your employees loses a thumb drive with the file on it, the file will be locked.
 Should someone try to open the file, the file owner will receive an alert.
 With Defender for Cloud Apps, you can apply protection automatically.
 For example, set all files that have credit card numbers, or were uploaded by the finance department and are shared externally, to be automatically protected with a sensitivity label.